 To create a remote plug-in, you need both front-end components and back-end components.
-The frontend components constitute a user interface based on HTML 5.
+The front-end components constitute a user interface based on HTML 5.
 The back-end components include a web server and business logic in support of the front end.

 For the front end of your plug-in, you can choose any JavaScript-compatible language.
-The samples in the vSphere Client SDK use Angular and Clarity.
+The Remote Plugin Sample in the vSphere Client SDK uses Angular and Clarity.
 A best practice is to use Clarity elements to harmonize with the look and feel of the vSphere Client.